 If it's a phased start and you aren't in the first group, please keep the line clear for those who are.
 Once your two-minute signal has gone, you can get into position for your start.

 Then just sail the best you can; feel free to assert your rights but NEVER to the point of a collision; the rules place an onus on all boats to avoid collision if at all possible.
 If you pass a boat closely to windward you may well get luffed, so give plenty of room and/or be prepared to tack away.
 He has to give you a chance to keep clear under the new rules.

 The standard at IBRSC is pretty high and you really needn't worry about getting in the way of the leaders, they'll be off to the horizon.
-Don't worry about counting laps, just concentrate on following the correct course and keep going until you pass ''F'' and hear a signal from the race box.
+Don't worry about counting laps, just concentrate on following the correct course and keep going until you pass the committe baot and hear a single sound from the hooter.
 You have then finished - give 'em a wave!

-If you are sure you have finished, but you didn't hear a hoot, this means that you have either missed a mark or didn't put your card in.
+If you are sure you have finished, but you didn't hear a hoot, this means that you have either missed a mark or were over the line at the start and didn't come back.
 Either way, your result doesn't count, sorry.

-Important - don't cross the finish line again on your way back to your pontoon, this will get you disqualified unless you make a donation to the lifeboats.
+Important - don't cross the finish line again on your way back to your pontoon, this will get you disqualified.
 This rule is to keep the finish line clear for those still racing.
 On your way back, keep clear of those still locked in combat.